nojronatron/nojronatron.github.io/code401-files/class-notes-week3.md

 ### PostGres

-PGAdmin => GUI Administrative tool for PostGres SQL
+PGAdmin => GUI Administrative tool for PostGres SQL [installation instructions](https://www.pgadmin.org/download/pgadmin-4-apt/)
 PosteGresQL => PSQL is like PGAdmin
 ORD: Object Relational Database => Extends SQL (the language)
 JPA will be used to handle all the SQL Language details!